 In traditional approaches to physical fitness assessment, students' performances on each fitness indicator are recorded and interpreted separately.
 For example, the 6 or 9-minute Run tests students' cardiorespiratory fitness and is interpreted independently from muscular strength or endurance.
 Similarly, the 1-minute Sit-ups test demonstrates students' muscular endurance capacity, but does not reflect cardiorespiratory fitness levels.
 That approach treats components of physical fitness as independent unrelated aspects.
 Each aspect must be tested and interpreted separately, and students' ability in one aspect does not provide information for predicting their performances on other aspects.
-In contrast, a RMPFS performance score provides an overall physical fitness measure based on the student's performance on the four fitness indicators.
+In contrast, a RMPFS performance on the four fitness indicators.
 This overall measure, obtained through Rasch calibration, is contributed by the three components, but it is not the simple or weighted "average" of the performance on the components.
 With the RMPFS, students' overall fitness measures can be located along the overall fitness continuum and interpreted in a stable interpretive framework.